 I enjoy exploring the mountains of the Cascades, Olympics, and beyond, on boots, skis, or snowshoes.
 The North Cascades are my personal favorite for alpine climbing.
 I have also climbed glacial peaks like Mt.
 Rainier, and I have done some tricky spots in climbing slippers.
 Cat and I spent the first week of our honeymoon climbing Mt.
 Kilimanjaro, the highest mountain in Africa.
 (It's not a technical climb, but it's rather high.)

+Our family is bilingual in English and Spanish.
+Cat is fluent in German as well.
 We love to travel, and Cat has posted some pictures and tales at her blog.

 I juggle all these interests, and also literally.
 I can juggle 5 balls.
 However, I find it much more compelling to pass clubs with a partner, improvisationally choosing tricks and playing off one another's style.
 Some people compare it to jazz jamming.
 Or dancing.